Senior Director, Medical Review

 - External: Manages CRO(s) from a medical safety perspective and ensures quality medical review.
 Anticipates and effectively responds to regulatory authority inspection requests.
 Develops, proposes and implements enhancements for capturing high quality ICSRs, including optimizing use of targeted questionnaires and other mechanisms.

 Qualifications: Successful candidates will be able to meet the qualifications below with or without a reasonable accommodation.

 - Board certified or eligible

-- 5 years of relevant experience
+- 7 or more years of relevant experience

 Daiichi Sankyo, Inc. is an equal opportunity/affirmative action employer.
 Qualified applicants will receive consideration for employment without regard to sex, gender identity, sexual orientation, race, color, religion, national origin, disability, protected veteran status, age, or any other characteristic protected by law.